Top Georgia election official says White House pushed him to take Trump call | Politics

 Top Georgia election official says White House pushed him to take Trump call

-Georgia's Republican top election official said on Monday the White House had pushed him against his better judgment to take a call from President Donald Trump in which he pressured the state to overturn his November presidential election defeat there.
+Georgia's top election official said on Monday that fellow Republican President Donald Trump had pushed him to take an "inappropriate" call in which he pressured the state to overturn his November presidential election defeat there.
 In the call on Saturday, Trump told Georgia Secretary of State Brad Raffensperger to "find" enough votes to overturn his election loss in the southern state, according to a recording published by U.S. media.

 "We took the call, and we had a conversation.
 He did most of the talking, we did most of the listening," Raffensperger said.
 "But I do want to make my points that the data that he has is just plain wrong.
 He had hundreds and hundreds of people he said that were dead that voted.
 We found two.
 That's an example of just his bad data."